 Just by reading the introduction, you will have worked out that the star attraction on Phillip Island is the Penguin Parade.

-Home to the largest colony of Little Penguins in the world, it’s a stunning spectacle each and every night, just after sunset, when they return from the ocean and make their way back to their burrows.
+Home to the largest colony of Little Penguins in the world, it’s a stunning spectacle every night, just after sunset, when they return from the ocean and return to their burrows.

 If you do nothing else on your trip to Phillip Island, please make sure you do complete this one-of-a-kind experience.